Boombandit Camera Crane

 Aiming high: Marcus McLeod demonstrates the BoomBandit.

-He realised that with simpler and lighter components, he had the basics of a perfect camera- movement device for phones and light cameras.
+movement device for phones and light cameras.
 With help from members of the Victorian Inventors Association, he designed and fabricated the unique mounts and hinges for the boom, and sourced lightweight tubes for the body.
 Thus, the BoomBandit was born.

 Using the BoomBandit is easy.
 It feels like an arm extension that responds to thought input just as a limb and hands do.
 The parallelogram arm sits on a monopod and is controlled through a hand grip, smoothly raising the camera from ground level to a metre above the head and at the same time panning fluidly from side to side.
 The camera can be tilted in any arm position to face down or up, and the mount can carry additional gear, such as a second camera, light or microphone.